louisejones101/Radstone-livery-stables-Milestone1/README.md

 ## Browser Compatibility

-I tested all of the website pages in three browsers to check that everything worked, the layout and appearance remained as it should.
+I tested all of the website pages in three different browsers to check that everything worked, the layout and appearance remained as it should.
 The three browsers I chose were the three I had easy access to on my Apple Macbook, Google Chrome, Firefox and Safari.
 Everything worked as it should in Chrome and Firefox however in Safari the navigation menu was left aligned on devices larger than tablet size rather than right aligned as intended.
 I am not sure if this was due to Safari being an old version and not up to date.
 (The operating system on my mac doesnt allow for update).

 |   |Google Chrome|Firefox|Safari|Notes |
 |---|-------------|-------|------|------|